-We have been in the restaurant industry for over 40 years and consult with restaurants, casinos and hotels nationwide.
-We love helping restaurant operators succeed and can answer any questions related to restaurant start-ups, business plans, operations, labor costs, food costs, liquor costs, employee turnover, marketing etc.
+We have been in the restaurant industry for over 40 years and consult with restaurants, casinos, food court concepts, bars and hotels nationwide.
+We love helping restaurant operators succeed and can answer any questions related to restaurant start-ups, business plans, operations, labor costs, food costs, liquor costs, employee turnover, marketing, operational improvements, franchising etc.

 Member of the National Restaurant Association, Past Board Member of the Missouri Restaurant Association, Past Board Member of Big Brothers, Big Sisters of the Ozarks

-The Consultant, Seasoned Views (a trade magazine for the restaurant industry)
+The Consultant, Seasoned Views (a trade magazine for the restaurant industry, QSR - a publication dedicated to quick serve and fast casual concepts.

-Attended Drury College, Springfield, MO, Varsity Management, SRI
+Attended Drury University, Springfield, MO, Varsity Management, SRI

 I have had restaurant projects featured in The Consultant (a magazine for foodservice consultants with worldwide circulation).
 I was honored for achieving the highest level of management competence by the Selection Research Institute.